health-data-analysis-practicum-2025/class-materials/module_1/Module1_Class1.md

 **Syllabus:** You should read the entire syllabus and let us know if you have any questions or concerns.

+## Overview of objectives for today:

+1. Submission process for assignment-0-1 to make sure everyone can turn in their work
+2. Review of class materials from Monday
+3. New materials on considering "otherwise similar" individuals in our question of interest
+4. Discussion of assignment-1-1 and time to start on it

+## Submitting assignments through GitHub and the RStudio interface

+When you are ready to submit your assignment, do ALL of the following:

+* First, knit your .Rmd file to see if it will compile.
+If it doesn't knit, you can still follow the steps below to submit your assignment, but please try to resolve the knitting issues before you submit.
+You can reach out to use at phbiostats@jhu.edu for help!
+* Next you need to **commit** the changes you've made to the document.
+Click the colorful Git button at the top of the RStudio window and select "Commit" from the menu.
+* In the window that opens, **stage** your changes by clicking the check box next to the `Asst0-1.Rmd` file.
+* In the "Commit message" box, type a short description of what changes you've made, something like: `Completed assignment`
+* Click the "Commit" button on the bottom right.
+* You'll see a window that will tell you about the changes that you've made.
+Click "Close" to close the window.
+You've successfully committed!
+You can close this commit window now.
+* After committing, you must **push** your changes to the repository on Github.
+Do this by clicking the colorful Git button again and select "Push Branch".
+* Again, you'll see a window open that tells you your changes have been pushed!
+* If you want, you can look at your repository on [Github.com](https://github.com/) and should be able to see your changes there!
+* You've successfully submitted your assignment :)

 ## Module 1: Smoking and the risk of disease